 First, I will carry on with the critical work of moving the State Department to implement fully the Department's gender guidance, which requires that gender issues be incorporated into all aspects of diplomacy.
-I will ensure the Secretary's Office of Global Women's Issues remains a resource for the diplomats who will be duraging this work at our parts about gender-based violence.
+I will ensure the Secretary's Office of Global Women's Issues remains a resource for the diplomats who will be women entrepreneurs in every region.

+Second, I will support efforts to expand women's entrepreneurship and economic participation.
+We know that women's potential to help grow economies is vast, yet still largely untapped.
+I will continue the Department's leadership in supporting gender-based violence.
 The continuing reports of horrific violence against young women and girls are simply unacceptable.
 I will work to help more women live in greater safety, and gain access to health care, protection, and justice.

-Finally, investing in women and girls is one of the most powerful forces for inter-national development.
-We've seen that when a girl has the chance to go to school, has access to health care, and is kept safe from violence, she will marry later, have healthier children, and earn an income that she will invest back into her family and community-breaking the cycle of poverty.
-I look forward to working with colleagues at USAID and PEPFAR to ensure strong investments in women and girls' health and education, in agriculture, child survival, nutrition, and preventing child marriage.
+Next, I will provide strong leadership in implementing the United States firstever National Action Plan on Women, Peace, and Security.
+Today, with conflicts and transitions affecting millions, women must not only be protected from violence, but also be empowered to shape the futures of their countries.

-I will work with global partners to expand women's political participation, ensur-ing that their voices are heard everywhere, especially in emerging democracies.
+I will work with global partners to expand women's political participation, ensuring that their voices are heard everywhere, especially in emerging democracies.
 Next, the United States must be at the forefront of global efforts to address